-Susanne Dutton is a Philadelphian writing fiction and poetry, and looking forward to Propertius Press’ late 2020 publication of her new novel, Sherlock Holmes and the Remaining Improbable.
+Susanne Dutton is a Philadelphian writing fiction and poetry, and looking forward to Propertius Press’ early 2020 publication of her new novel, Sherlock Holmes and the Remaining Improbable.

 Other work has been seen in Persimmon Tree, Bards and Sage’s latest speculative fiction anthology, Zimbell House’s The Neighbor’s Anthology, Milk Sugar Literature, Main Street Rag Anthology, Depth Insights E-zine, Kakalak Poetry and SUNY’s new Unruly Catholic Women Writers, a finalist in the 2014 ALA Foreword Award for best anthology.